S&H $9 (in the USA)

 emailing me about cotters, please include the word "Cotter" in your subject line. |

 The quality of cotters available to most bike shops from the major suppliers is pretty sad.
-(See Grade D below) So, I am always on the lookout for any high quality ones that might still be out there.
+(See examples below)

-Grade A cotters I import these directly from the manufacturer in France.
+ALGI Cotters - I import these directly from the factory in France.
 They are fully machined from 3/8" (9.5mm) or 9.0mm steel.
 Both ends are domed to prevent mushrooming when they are installed or removed.
 The threaded stems are larger, 7mm and the washers are thicker and harder.When you compare the moments of inertia for the actual root diameters of rolled 6mm and 7mm threads, you see that the larger threads have twice the resistance to bending.
-This is irrelevant in use, but potentially a big deal when trying to remove them.
+This doesn't mean much in use, but is potentially a big deal when trying to remove them.

 I do not have any cotters that will accept Raleigh "R" nuts.

-The 9.5mm Grade A cotters are not cut deeply enough to be a good fit for Raleighs.
+9.5mm ALGI cotters are not cut deeply enough to be a good fit for Raleighs.
 For non-Raleigh owners, this is a good thing.
-Cotters cut to fit Raleighs go in too far for other cranks.
+Cotters cut to fit Raleighs go in too far in other cranks.
 Filing cotters to fit whatever cranks you are working on used to be the norm.

 These days, not everyone is comfortable trying to file a pair of cotters to the correct depth and and at the same angle.
 And most of my customers ride Raleighs or Raleigh sub-brands like Dunelt.
 So, I made a fixture that allows me to accurately machine them to be a good fit for the typical Raleigh crank.
-Unfortunately modifying the cotters eats up time, so I have to charge $4.50 each for the modified ones vs. $3.00 for the unmodified cotters.
+Unfortunately modifying the cotters eats up time, so I have to charge $10/pair for the modified ones vs. $7/pair for the unmodified cotters.